 Christmas Eve in 2008, was a mild introduction to a Japanese winter in the mountains of Iwate.
-I had no idea how cold it can get here and how much snow can fall in two days.
-Living on the East coast of Scotland usually means the sea breeze keeps the snow fall to a minimum and on the rare occasion of a blizzard, Edinburgh council soon turn the winter wonderland into brown slush thanks to a rally of road gritters and mountains of rock salt.
+I had no idea how cold it can get and how much snow can fall in just two days.
+Living on the East coast of Scotland usually means the sea breeze keeps the snow fall to a minimum and on the rare occasion of a blizzard, Edinburgh council turn the winter wonderland into brown slush thanks to a rally of road gritters and rock salt.

-The added bonus of this adventure – apart from the attractive manga girls luring you into the path of a high speed tow bar has to be the luxurious Japanese Onsen (hot spring baths) provided for established writers and other elderly members of society such as myself.
-The fear of being publicly ejected from the premises for exposing my tattoos in the communal baths has surpassed and I now proudly skip from hot tub to steam room without a care in the world.
+The added bonus of this adventure – apart from attractive manga girls luring you into the path of high speed tow bars, has to be the luxurious Japanese Onsen (hot spring baths) provided for established writers and other respectable elderly members of society such as myself.
+The fear of being ejected from the premises for exposing my tattoos in the communal baths has surpassed and I now proudly skip from hot tub to steam room without a care in the world.
 So far my beating heart has withstood the insane pressure of removing myself from a sweltering seventy degrees and plunging myself into a cool pool of around five.
 Not bad for an ex-smoker.
 Glad it´s no longer me puffing away outside the chairlift whilst conveniently leaning on another beer dispenser.
 Irony sits proudly on a plinth right next to heart disease, lung cancer and winter sports in Japan.

-Thanks to these memoirs, I will hopefully never forget the feeling of being back inside the womb whilst literally a tiptoe away from the world of Narnia.
+Thanks to these memoirs, I will never forget the feeling of being back inside the womb whilst literally a tiptoe away from the world of Narnia.
 An experience I unfortunately shared with no other, but one that reinforces the delicate balance, beautifully exposed in its tender moment, between man and Mother Nature.
 I´ll take that one to the grave.